fallen-icarus/multisig-vault/README.md

 #### Withdrawing
 Withdrawing allows withdrawing any utxo inside the vault as long as all of the following are true:
 1. The multisig threshold is met
-2. A utxo containing a reference script is not sent
+2. A utxo containing a reference script is not spent

 #### Closing
 Closing the vault allows spending any utxo inside the vault, including those with reference scripts, as long as the multisig threshold is met.